fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 **`remarks`**

-Available in Chrome, Edge, Firefox 90+, Opera, and Node.js 16.6+.
+Available in Chrome, Edge, Firefox, Opera, and Node.js 16.6+.

 ___